zacgibbs/Custom-Fuselage-Shader/README.md

 # Custom Fuselage Shader

-The purpose of this project was to rewrite the orignal fuselage shader in FlightGear to be more attractive and akin to the graphical style or a commercial simulator.
+The purpose of this project was to rewrite the orignal fuselage shader in FlightGear to create a more attractive aesthetic, and be more akin to the graphical style or a commercial simulator.
 The project is still incomplete and has many issues but as I learn and experiment further I hope to eliminate as many of these issues as possible.

 ## Installing